yangong17/FormParser/readme.md

 #### **Inspiration:**

-* My inspiration for this project stemmed from the desire to simplify and expedite time-consuming tasks inherent in HR operations
+* My inspiration for this project stemmed from the desire to simplify and expedite time-consuming data-entry tasks inherent in many business operations.

 &nbsp;